Scene Matters: Model-based Deep Video Compression: Method

 Thirdly, the V-INR fuses $\hat{\mathbf{F}}_{t1}$ and $\hat{\mathbf{F}}_{s}$ with another MLP network $\mathcal{G}_{\theta_f}$:

 Finally, the network $\mathcal{G}_{\theta_r}$ is used to reconstruct frames:

 In the reconstruction stage, the V-INR further leverages the MLP $\mathcal{G}_{\theta_{t2}}$ on $\gamma(t)$ to make sufficient and thorough use of the temporal embedding.
 Note that, $\mathcal{G}_{\theta_r}$ contains five up-sampling stages with pixel-shuffle operation.
-The combination of $\mathcal{L}_{1}$ and $SSIM$ losses is used for optimization:
+The $\mathcal{L}_{1}$ loss is used for optimization: